 WHAT DOES THE INSURANCE INDUSTRY HAVE TO DO WITH CLIMATE CHANGE?

 Insurance companies are supposed to protect us from catastrophic risks.
-Yet when it comes to the largest threat to humanity – climate change – insurers are fueling dangerous global warming by perpetuating our dependence on dirty fossil fuels.
+Yet when it comes to the largest threat to humanity – climate change – insurers are fueling dangerous global warming by financing dirty fossil fuels.

 HOW INSURERS PROP UP FOSSIL FUELS